ananddevbrat35/Email-REST-API-SERVICE/README.md

 5. The server will be listening on port 8080( http://localhost:8080 ).
 # Description of Endpoints:
 ### /auth
 Endpoint to initiate authorization using OAuth 2.0.
 This endpoint will create credentials that would be used for sending email, so call http://localhost:8080/auth from browser.
+After calling this endpoint user will be redirected to '/' endpoint which is the redirection url.
+Credential would be saved in credential.json file on local system.

 ### /sendemail
 Endpoint to send email which is created with GMAIL REST API.
 Send post request on this endpoint with body of shown format on http://localhost:8080/sendemail: \